 Towards the end of the information package we send you for each trip you take with us, we mention that we follow Leave No Trace (LNT) principles while out on trip.
 So what does that mean?

-Note: We are an official partner with the Leave No Trace Canada organization which is “dedicated to promoting and inspiring responsible outdoor recreation through education, research, and partnerships.
+The Leave No Trace Canada organization is “dedicated to promoting and inspiring responsible outdoor recreation through education, research, and partnerships.
 [It] builds awareness, appreciation, and respect for our wildlands.”

 There are seven core principles that make up LNT.